 A group of strangers arrives at the court of King Richard in Jaffa.
 One is knighted Sir Ian of Jaffa and rides off to search for their missing companion.
 The party of strangers is later spirited away by sorcerers.
 Meanwhile, Richard's sister Joanna refuses to make peace by marrying Saladin's brother Saphadin.

 Whittaker's time scoop kidnaps a peasant from England.
-The Master used TOM-TIT to kidnap a mediaeval knight, possibly from this period.

 The Mongols destroy the Tartar clan, [amongst others].